joshjriley/crud-php/aa-dev-notes.md

 ## TODO
 - Auto-dropdown in query form for defined foreign keys.
+- Display foreign key readable names in query results
 - Date picker for db type date
 - Auto-dropdown for enumerated db columns
 - Change query form to use <,>,= for numeric db types
-- Figure out why modDate is not auto-updating on edit
+- Figure out why modDate is not auto-updating on edit (prob b/c of hidden input)
 - Config option to specify defining manual drop down list for any column.
 - Logging option for history.
 Log to file?
 - Simple security option?
 - check/uncheck all for column select
+- search all fields for phrase
+- quick search links (defined in config)
+- Utilize GET for custom queries
+- save most recent query fields in session?